brotherhoodMonk/gyan/js.md

 why typeof NaN is number
 The type of NaN, which stands for Not a Number is, surprisingly, a number.
 The reason for this is, in computing, NaN is actually technically a numeric data type.
 However, it is a numeric data type whose value cannot be represented using actual numbers.

-typeof class Foo {} // "function"
-Classes have always just been a syntactical wrapper around the function method.
-The same function is actually being created, but just with the author writing it in a different, cleaner way.
-This is why the typeof a Class, is still just a Function.

 ...constant cannot change through re-assignment ...constant cannot be re-declared